How to attract new customers with a marketing game

 Think about the last time you went shopping, went to the doctor or took a plane…

-Although these activities are $ different, they have one thing in common : waiting.
+Although these activities are very different, they have one thing in common : waiting.
 You’ve probably had to wait at the checkout to pay for your shopping, wait outside a concert hall to see your favourite artist or queue to scan your hand luggage before boarding a plane.

 In this article, we give you tips on how to improve your customer journey and engage users interactively using wait marketing.